Zabrakk/KattisToGithub/README.md

 ```

 ### Running KattisToGithub for the first time
 At this point KTG can be run.
-However, **if you don't yet have a repositoy ready, into which the KTG wll download your solutions, go ahead and create one**.
+However, note that you need a repository into which the KTG wll download your solutions. **If you don't yet have a repository ready, go ahead and create one**.

-Now, for the sake of givin an example, let's assume that you have a repository named **KattisSolutions**, and this repository is stored locally on your machine in the same parent directory as KTG like this:
+Now, for the sake of giving an example, let's assume that you have a repository named **KattisSolutions**, and this repository is stored locally on your machine in the same parent directory as KTG like this:
 ```
 home
 |-KattisToGithub